-Zentatsu Richard Baker-roshi was second abbot of Zen Center, serving from 1971 until 1983.
+Zentatsu Richard Baker Roshi was the second abbot of Zen Center, serving from 1971 until 1983.
 He was instrumental in the purchase of Tassajara Zen Mountain Center and Green Gulch Farm.
 He was also the leading force in setting up Zen Center's financial base of support, including Greens Restaurant at Fort Mason and Tassajara Bakery in San Francisco.
 Although the circumstances leading to his resignation as abbot in 1984 were difficult and complex, in recent years, there has been increased contact; a renewal of friendship and dharma relations.
-In his teaching, Baker-roshi emphasized Zen's yogic teachings and the relevance of Zen to contemporary philosophical and social issues.
-He is presently the spiritual head of Dharma Sangha, with locations in Crestone, Colorado, and the Black Forest of Germany.
+In his teaching, Baker Roshi emphasized Zen's yogic teachings and the relevance of Zen to contemporary philosophical and social issues.
+He is currently the spiritual head of Dharma Sangha, with locations in Crestone, Colorado, and the Black Forest of Germany.

-Dainin Katagiri-roshi came to the United States in 1963 after training at Eiheiji Monastery and working with Soto Propagation and Research Institute and then for the Soto Headquarters Office in Tokyo.
-He practiced and taught at the Zenshuji Soto Zen Mission in Los Angeles, later moving to Sokoji Soto Zen mission and then to San Francisco Zen Center, where he assisted Suzuki-roshi.
+Dainin Katagiri Roshi came to the United States in 1963 after training at Eiheiji Monastery and working with Soto Propagation and Research Institute and then for the Soto Headquarters Office in Tokyo.
+He practiced and taught at the Zenshuji Soto Zen Mission in Los Angeles, later moving to Sokoji Soto Zen mission and then to San Francisco Zen Center, where he assisted Suzuki Roshi.
 In 1972 he became the first abbot of Minnesota Zen Meditation Center in Minneapolis.
-He returned as abbot of San Francisco Zen Center betwen 1984 and 1985, then returning to Minneapolis.
+He returned to serve as abbot of San Francisco Zen Center between 1984 and 1985, then returning to Minneapolis.
 His book Returning to Silence was published in 1988 (Shambhala, Boston & London, 1988).
-Katagiri-roshi died in 1990.
+Katagiri Roshi died in 1990.

-Sojun Mel Weitsman began practice at the old Sokoji Temple in San Francisco in 1964 with Suzuki-roshi.
-He received priest ordination from Suzuki-roshi in 1969 at Berkeley Zendo which he founded in 1967 with Suzuki-roshi's blessing.
-He was shuso at Tassajara in 1970 with Tatsugami-roshi and director of Tassajara in 1972-1973.
-In 1984, he received dharma transmission from Suzuki-roshi's son Hoitsu.
-In 1985, he was installed as abbot of Berkeley Zen Center; in 1988 he was installed as co-abbot of San Francisco Zen Center.
-His tenure as abbot ended in January 1997.
+Sojun Mel Weitsman began practice at the old Sokoji Temple in San Francisco in 1964 with Suzuki Roshi.
+He received priest ordination from Suzuki Roshi in 1969 at Berkeley Zendo, which he founded in 1967 with Suzuki Roshi's blessing.
+He was shuso at Tassajara in 1970 with Tatsugami Roshi, and director of Tassajara in 1972-1973.
+In 1984, he received dharma transmission from Suzuki Roshi's son Hoitsu.
+In 1985 he was installed as abbot of Berkeley Zen Center; in 1988 he was installed as co-abbot of San Francisco Zen Center.
+His tenure as SFZC abbot ended in January 1997.
 He is currently a senior dharma teacher.

 Zoketsu Norman Fischer began his Zen practice under Sojun Mel Weitsman at the Berkeley Zen Center in 1970.
-He enrolled as a student at Tassajara Zenshin-ji monastery in 1976, lived there for five years, and then practiced for twenty years at Green Gulch Green Dragon Temple and Farm.
-Ordained by Zentatsu Richard Baker in 1980, he received Dharma Transmission from Sojun in 1988.
+He enrolled as a student at Tassajara Zenshin-ji monastery in 1976, lived there for five years, and then practiced for 20 years at Green Gulch Green Dragon Temple and Farm.
+Ordained by Zentatsu Richard Baker in 1980, he received dharma transmission from Sojun in 1988.
 He served as co-abbot of Zen Center from 1995 to 2000.

-Zenkei Blanche Hartman began sitting in 1969 at the Berkeley Zen Center with Sojun Mel Weitsman and in San Francisco with Suzuki-roshi.
-She was priest ordained in 1977 by Zentatsu Baker-roshi and received dharma transmission with Sojun Mel Weitsman in 1988.
-Zenkei was abbess of San Francisco Zen Center from 1996-2003.
-She is married to Shuun Lou Hartman until his death in 2011.
-They resided together at City Center, where she is Senior Dharma Teacher.
-They have four children and five grandchildren.
+Zenkei Blanche Hartman began sitting in 1969 at the Berkeley Zen Center with Sojun Mel Weitsman, and in San Francisco with Suzuki Roshi.
+She was priest ordained in 1977 by Zentatsu Baker Roshi and received dharma transmission with Sojun Mel Weitsman in 1988.
+Zenkei was abbess of San Francisco Zen Center from 1996 to 2003.
+She was married to Shuun Lou Hartman until his death in 2011.
+They resided together at City Center, where she continues to reside as a senior dharma teacher.
+She has four children and five grandchildren.

-Jiko Linda Cutts came to San Francisco Zen Center in 1971, where she practiced with Suzuki Roshi, Zentatsu Richard Baker, and Tenshin Reb Anderson.
+Eijun Linda Cutts came to San Francisco Zen Center in 1971, where she practiced with Suzuki Roshi, Zentatsu Richard Baker, and Tenshin Reb Anderson.
 She was ordained as a priest in 1975, and has lived at Tassajara and the City Center.
 Married to Steve Weintraub, she and her family have lived at Green Gulch Farm since 1993.
-She received dharma transmission from Tenshin Reb Anderson in 1996 and was co-Abbess of Zen Center from 2000 to 2007.
+She received dharma transmission from Tenshin Reb Anderson in 1996 and was co-abbess of Zen Center from 2000 to 2007.
 She again took on the role in 2010 when she was appointed abiding abbess of Green Gulch Farm Zen Center, and subsequently appointed central abbess of Zen Center's three temples in 2014, after the untimely death of Myogen Steve Stücky.
 Eijun continues to teach and lead practice periods and retreats at Tassajara, Green Gulch, and elsewhere.

-Moving to Tassajara Zen Mountain Center in 1974, Paul was ordained as a priest by Zentatsu Richard Baker in 1980, who gave him the name Ryushin Zendo, "Dragon Heart, Zen Way".
-In 1993 he received Dharma Transmission from Sojun Mel Weitsman.
+Having moved to Tassajara Zen Mountain Center in 1974, Paul was ordained as a priest by Zentatsu Richard Baker in 1980, who gave him the name Ryushin Zendo, "Dragon Heart, Zen Way."
+In 1993 he received dharma transmission from Sojun Mel Weitsman.

-Founder and formerly Director of Outreach at SFZC, Paul is interested in finding ways of expressing our practice in society, both as compassionate service and making it available to as many people as possible.
-He became co-abbot of Zen Center in 2003.
-He stepped down in 2012.
+The founder and former director of Outreach at SFZC, Paul is interested in finding ways of expressing our practice in society, both as compassionate service and making it available to as many people as possible.
+He became co-abbot of Zen Center in 2003, and stepped down in 2012.
 He continues at City Center as urban temple dharma teacher.

 Kiku Christina Lehnherr has a degree in Clinical Psychology and worked as a psychotherapist in Switzerland.
 She has been a Zen student since 1976 and began residential practice at San Francisco Zen Center in 1988.
-Ordained as a priest in 1993, she received Dharma Transmission from Tenshin Reb Anderson in 2005.
-From 2003-2006 she served as Head of Practice (Tanto) at the City Center.
+Ordained as a priest in 1993, she received dharma transmission from Tenshin Reb Anderson in 2005.
+From 2003 to 2006 she served as head of practice (tanto) at City Center.

-Christina became City Center Abbess on February 12, 2012.
+Christina was City Center Abbess from February 2012 through February 2014.